chrismailer/loadshedding-calendar/index.md

 layout: home
 ---

-#### _EskomSePush for your calendar_
+#### _EskomSePush in your calendar_

 ### How does it work?
-Add an area to your calendar.
+Add an area to your calendar by clicking the link.
 This will update automatically with the latest load-shedding.
 You can add as many areas as you want.

 ### Support